-For the year ended June 30, 2015, the Foundation received additional donated equipment with fair values of approximately \$538,000, which was immediately passed to organizations for use in the Foundation's sponsored projects.
-Since this equipment was passed on to other organizations, it is reflected in the accompanying statements of activities as both contribution revenue and an expense.
+For the years ended June 30, 2016 and 2015, respectively, the Foundation received additional donated supplies and equipment with fair values of approximately \$1,577,000 and \$538,000, which was immediately passed to organizations for use in the Foundation's sponsored projects.
+Since these supplies and equipment were passed on to other organizations, they are reflected in the accompanying statements of activities as both contribution revenue and an expense.

-NOTE M - COMMITMENTS AND CONTINGENCIES
+13. COMMITMENTS AND CONTINGENCIES

-Operating Lease
+Operating Leases

-In 2008, the Foundation executed a non-cancelable operating lease for rental of office space that expires March 31, 2019.
-The lease has a provision that granted the Foundation an abatement of the first 10 installments of monthly rent totaling \$253,905.
-In 2014, to meet program needs, the Foundation leased additional square footage adjacent to the current Atlanta location.
-The revised lease for this additional space included certain rent abatement provisions.
-The Foundation is recognizing rental expense on a straight-line basis based on the total cash payments to be made over the life of the lease.
+In 2008, the Foundation executed a non-cancelable operating lease for rental of office space at 55 Park Place that was originally set to expire on March 31, 2019.
+The lease granted the Foundation an abatement of the first 10 installments of monthly rent totaling \$253,905.
+In 2014, to meet program needs, the Foundation leased additional space at 55 Park Place and this lease revision also included certain rent abatement provisions.
+In accordance with applicable accounting standards, the Foundation is recognizing rental expense on a straight-line basis based on the total cash payments to be made over the life of the lease, therefore, this rent abatement is being amortized over the life of the lease.
+On June 1, 2015, the Foundation entered into another lease revision which provided additional space and included a clause allowing for early termination of the entire lease by the Foundation by providing the Landlord 180 days' notice.
+In 2016, the Foundation exercised this termination option.
+Lease payments will continue until December of 2016 at which time any remaining unamortized rent abatement will be recognized as a reduction of rent expense by the Foundation.

-Subsequent to year end, the Foundation began negotiating a new lease.
-The details of this lease have not yet been finalized as of the date of this report.